steve1066d/devore.tubs/service.md

 2 = Disable P:
 Normally the controller will use the stock rules of displaying P when the pump is off or just started.
-If this flag is set, it will instead show the temperature of the probe in the HydroMate.
-With the pump not running it won't be as accurate as when the pump is running, but will still give an indication of the tub temperature.
+If this flag is set, it will instead always show the tub temperature.

 4 = Disable Ozone:
 Softub has an optional ozone generator that is run periodically to limit the chemical use.
 However, they tend to fail, and generally are not replaced.
 If you are not using or do not wish to use the ozone generator, set this flag.
+If you don't have ozone, it doesn't matter what this is set to.

 8 = Disable IPS:
 The board monitors the voltage is sufficient to not cause damage to the pump.
 It fires if the voltage drops to 96.5 volts on a 120v system (or probably around 177 v on a 220 circuit).
 To disable this test, set this flag.
 However, if there is insufficient power for the microcontroller, it could still respond with an IPS warning.
+It should be disabled on 2001 boards, as the lack the appropriate signal.

 16 = Disable P01:  If the tub has been heating for 4 hours without a 1 degree temperature increase, the system will stop, and display a P01 error.
 If you